simonw/scrape-instances-social/README.md

 # scrape-instances-social

+For full details about how this works, see [Tracking Mastodon user numbers over time with a bucket of tricks](https://simonwillison.net/2022/Nov/20/tracking-mastodon/) on my blog.

 https://instances.social/instances.json is a list of Mastodon instances, including their number of statuses and users.

 This repo scrapes that and records the history of the file, a form of [Git scraping](https://simonwillison.net/2020/Oct/9/git-scraping/).